-There are various reasons for assigning the fair value through profit or loss measurement category to debt instrument financial assets.
+There are various reasons for assigning the fair value through profit or loss measurement category to debt instrument financial assets

-Fair value through profit or loss measurement relates to that are part of residual business models, i.e. they are neither held to collect contractual cash flows nor held to either collect contractual cash flows or sell the assets.
+Fair value through profit or loss measurement relates to that are part of residual business models, i.e. they are neither held to collect contractual cash flows or sell the assets.
 These financial assets are generally expected to be sold before their maturity or they are managed and their performance is evaluated on a fair value basis.
 In the business of the Group, such business models are typical of assets that are held for trading (i.e. financial assets held by the trading function of the bank), of assets whose value is expected to be primarily realised through sales.
-Another reason for the fair value through profit or loss measurement are financial assets whose contractual cash flows are not considered as SPPI.
+Another reason for the the fair value through profit or loss measurement are financial assets whose contractual cash flows are not considered as SPPI.